g-azambrano/blog-onboarding-exercise/README.md

 This app is a cloned version of [Contentful's blog](https://contentful.com/blog).

-The project is primarily an exercise to onboard new developers in the Intercom's account for Globant.
+The project is primarily an exercise to onboard new developers in the Globants's account for Intercom.

 ## Goals